mike14747/hotel-worx-3/docs/REST-API-DOCS.md

-# REST API Endpoint Docs for hotel-worx-3

 ## General Rules of Thumb for Accessing Routes

-> * These are general guidelines.
+> -   These are general guidelines.
-> * Some of the routes on this list have notes specific to that particular route.
+> -   Some of the routes on this list have notes specific to that particular route.

-### **'/api/\<some-endpoint\>/' GET routes**
+### **'/api/<some-endpoint\>/' GET routes**

-> * Takes in no parameters.
+> -   Takes in no parameters.
-> * Returns status 200 and all items in an array of objects associated with that specific endpoint.
+> -   Returns status 200 and all items in an array of objects associated with that specific endpoint.
-> * It will return status 200 and an empty array if no items were found.
+> -   It will return status 200 and an empty array if no items were found.

-### **'/api/\<some-endpoint\>/:id' GET routes**
+### **'/api/<some-endpoint\>/:id' GET routes**

-> * Takes in an id parameter in the url.
+> -   Takes in an id parameter in the url.
-> * Returns status 200 and an array containing a single object associated with that specific endpoint.
+> -   Returns status 200 and an array containing a single object associated with that specific endpoint.
-> * Returns status 200 and an empty array if nothing was found for that id.
+> -   Returns status 200 and an empty array if nothing was found for that id.
-> * It will return status 400 (and a "Validation error") if the id param is not an integer.
+> -   It will return status 400 (and a "Validation error") if the id param is not an integer.

-### **'/api/\<some-endpoint\>/' POST routes**
+### **'/api/<some-endpoint\>/' POST routes**

-> * Adds a new record associated with the specific endpoint.
+> -   Adds a new record associated with the specific endpoint.
-> * Takes in a list of parameters in the body object.
+> -   Takes in a list of parameters in the body object.
-> * If successful, it returns status code 201 and an object with the insertId of the new document as the only property.
+> -   If successful, it returns status code 201 and an object with the insertId of the new document as the only property.
-> * If unsuccessful, it returns status code 400 and either a "Validation error" or "Invalid request" error.
+> -   If unsuccessful, it returns status code 400 and either a "Validation error" or "Invalid request" error.

-### **'/api/\<some-endpoint\>/' PUT routes**
+### **'/api/<some-endpoint\>/' PUT routes**

-> * It is used to edit an existing record by that record's id.
+> -   It is used to edit an existing record by that record's id.
-> * Takes in a list of parameters in the body object.
+> -   Takes in a list of parameters in the body object.
-> * If successful, it returns status code 204 and nothing else.
+> -   If successful, it returns status code 204 and nothing else.
-> * If unsuccessful, it returns status code 400 and either a "Validation error" or "Invalid request" error.
+> -   If unsuccessful, it returns status code 400 and either a "Validation error" or "Invalid request" error.

-### **'/api/\<some-endpoint\>/:id' DELETE routes**
+### **'/api/<some-endpoint\>/:id' DELETE routes**

-> * Takes in an id parameter in the url.
+> -   Takes in an id parameter in the url.
-> * This will permanently delete a single record associated with the specific endpoint.
+> -   This will permanently delete a single record associated with the specific endpoint.
-> * If successful, it returns status code 204 and nothing else.
+> -   If successful, it returns status code 204 and nothing else.
-> * If unsuccessful, it returns status code 400 and either a "Validation error" or "Invalid request" error.
+> -   If unsuccessful, it returns status code 400 and either a "Validation error" or "Invalid request" error.
-> * **Note:** Some records cannot be deleted if they are part of other records due to MySQL foreign key constraints.
+> -   **Note:** Some records cannot be deleted if they are part of other records due to MySQL foreign key constraints.

 ## Note:

-* All of the **/api** routes except **/api/auth** are going to be protected routes when this app goes to production (you need to be logged in as a valid user to access them)
+-   All of the **/api** routes except **/api/auth** are going to be protected routes when this app goes to production (you need to be logged in as a valid user to access them)
-   * **/api/auth** is going to be left unprotected because it needs to be accessed while logging in.
+    -   **/api/auth** is going to be left unprotected because it needs to be accessed while logging in.
-* An access level of 1 (employee) is the default access level for these routes.
+-   An access level of 1 (employee) is the default access level for these routes.
-* Some routes will have level 2 or level 3 requirements.
+-   Some routes will have level 2 or level 3 requirements.
 They will be denoted as such.

 ## Unsuccessful attempts on /api routes

-* Some errors on the /api routes will result in status 400 and an error object being returned.
+-   Some errors on the /api routes will result in status 400 and an error object being returned.
 Errors of these kinds are most likely caused by trying to pass invalid parameters.
-* Trying to access a non-existent /api route is handled by the catch-all route handler in /controllers/index.js and a status code of 404 is returned.
+-   Trying to access a non-existent /api route is handled by the catch-all route handler in /controllers/index.js and a status code of 404 is returned.
-* If there is no connection to the database, all /api routes will return status 500 and an error object indictating such.
+-   If there is no connection to the database, all /api routes will return status 500 and an error object indictating such.
-* If any /api routes are unsuccessful for unforeseen reasons or actual server errors, they pass their error via next(error) to the error handler in /controllers/index.js which returns a status code of 500 and the error.
+-   If any /api routes are unsuccessful for unforeseen reasons or actual server errors, they pass their error via next(error) to the error handler in /controllers/index.js which returns a status code of 500 and the error.

 ---

 ---

 ## **/api/rooms**